Dr. Seuss: Later years

 Geisel went on to write many other children's books, both in his new simplified-vocabulary manner (sold as Beginner Books) and in his older, more elaborate style.

 In 1955, Dartmouth awarded Geisel an honorary doctorate of Humane Letters, with the citation:

 Geisel joked that he would now have to sign "Dr. Dr. Seuss".
 His wife was ill at the time, so he delayed accepting it until June 1956.

-On April 28, 1958, Geisel appeared on an episode of the panel game show To Tell the Truth.

 Geisel's wife Helen had a long struggle with illnesses.
 On October 23, 1967, Helen died by suicide.
-Eight months later, on June 21, 1968, Geisel married Audrey Dimond with whom he reportedly had been having an affair.
+On August 5, 1968, Geisel married Audrey Dimond with whom he had reportedly been having an affair.
 Although he devoted most of his life to writing children's books, Geisel had no children of his own, saying of children: "You have 'em; I'll entertain 'em."
-Dimond added that Geisel "lived his whole life without children and he was very happy without children."
+Audrey added that Geisel "lived his whole life without children and he was very happy without children."
 Audrey oversaw Geisel's estate until her death on December 19, 2018, at the age of 97.

 Geisel was awarded an honorary doctorate of Humane Letters (L.H.D.) from Whittier College in 1980.
 He also received the Laura Ingalls Wilder Medal from the professional children's librarians in 1980, recognizing his "substantial and lasting contributions to children's literature".
 At the time, it was awarded every five years.
-He won a special Pulitzer Prize in 1984 citing his "contribution over nearly half a century to the education and enjoyment of America's children and their parents".
+He won a special Pulitzer Prize in 1984 citing his "contribution over nearly half a century to the education and enjoyment of America's children and their parents"..
+In 1985, Geisel received an Honorary Doctor of Fine Arts degree from Princeton University for showing children "the way to the adult world, as he shows adults the way to the child".